-- c) the format (hard copy, electronic copy, publication on internet), and justify why you prefer hard copies, since this is generally more expensive than electronic ones; - d) the specify audience to which the documents will be disseminated; - e) Commission's right to publish an electronic version of the deliverables on the Commission's website; - f) the planning (calendar) of the dissimination; - g) the language(s) of the documents;
+c) the format (hard copy, electronic copy, publication on internet), and justify why you prefer hard copies, since this is generally more expensive than electronic ones;

+d) the specific audience(s) to which the documents will be disseminated;

+e) Commission's right to publish an electronic version of the deliverables on the Commission's website;

+f) the planning (timetable) of the dissemination;

+g) the language(s) of the documents.

-Question I.9: Planning activities (max 400 words)
+Planning activities (max.
+400 words)

-- Explain how you will proceed to: - a) ensure a smooth implementation of the action within the timetable as set by the call document; - d) ensure the participation of the expected speakers, trainers and participants; - e) take action in the event of a contingency. - If relevant, justify the sequence of the main events; - Specify the key steps of the action in a timeline from its preparation to its evaluation; - For each specific event (like a conference) you could mention the following steps: selecting participants, speakers or trainers, sending invitations, booking rooms and travels, finalising the agenda.
+Explain how you will proceed in order to:

+- ensure a smooth implementation of the action within the timetable as indicated in the call document; - ensure the participation of the expected speakers, trainers and participants; - take action in the event of a contingency; - If relevant, justify the sequence of the main events; - specify the key steps of the action in a timeline from its preparation to its evaluation.

+For each specific event (like a conference) you could mention the following steps: selecting participants, speakers or trainers, sending invitations, booking rooms and travels, finalising the agenda.

-Question I.10: Evaluation (max 400 words)
+Evaluation (max.
+400 words)